-Much research has been conducted into estimating respiratory rate (RR) from PPG signals 3.
+Much research has been conducted into estimating respiratory rate (RR) from PPG signals (Charlton et al 2018).
 The accuracy of these methods depends on the strength of respiratory modulations in the PPG signal, effectiveness in capturing these modulations, and robustness against noise.
-Several healthcare and consumer wearables now monitor RR from PPG signals 4.
-Commercial fitness trackers have recently been used to measure nocturnal RR, with potential applications in identifying elevated RRs associated with COVID-19 5.
+Several healthcare and consumer wearables now monitor RR from PPG signals (Charlton and Marozas 2022).
+Commercial fitness trackers have recently been used to measure nocturnal RR, with potential applications in identifying elevated RRs associated with COVID-19 (Natarajan et al 2021).

 Nonetheless, significant issues with accuracy remain as PPG signals are particularly susceptible to noise.
 Noise can be non-physiological, such as motion artefact, or physiological, such as cardiovascular oscillations that are not related to respiration but overlap in the respiratory frequency band.
 Indeed, motion artefacts are to be expected when monitoring the PPG signal, particularly during daily life.
-Recent studies report that wearable PPG data is only of sufficient quality for pulse rate monitoring for respiratory information from PPG is more challenging than obtaining pulse rate.
+Recent studies report that wearable PPG data is only of sufficient quality for pulse rate monitoring for 14%-56% of the time (Bonomi et al 2018, Eerikäinen et al 2018, Tarniceriu et al 2018, Bashar et al 2019).
+This is a significant limitation for respiratory monitoring, as obtaining respiratory information from PPG is more challenging than obtaining pulse rate.